 fines;

 unanticipated expenditures;

 product delays;

-non-approval or recall;
+non-approval or product recall or seizure;

 interruption of production; and

 criminal prosecution.

 Although we have instituted internal compliance programs and continue to address compliance issues raised from time to time by the FDA, we may not be able to meet regulatory agency standards and any lack of compliance may harm our business.